Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by hybrid engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the BMW and front in the case of the Mercedes Benz).
 The first one has a BMW-engineered powertrain under the hood, a 3-cylinder, 12-valves 326hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 218hp engine designed by Nissan.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, taking kerb weight as an important factor into account, BMW X1 offers a marginal difference of 3% more metal.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 2.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 205 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 1.3 liters of fuel per 100 kilometers (226 mpg), in combined cycle.